ankane/searchkick/README.md

 # Searchkick

-:rocket: Search made easy
+:rocket: Intelligent search made easy

+Searchkick learns what **your users** are looking for.
+As more people search, it gets smarter and the results get better.
+It's friendly for developers - and magical for your users.

-Searchkick provides sensible search defaults.
-It handles:
+Searchkick handles:

 - stemming - `tomatoes` matches `tomato`
 - special characters - `jalapeno` matches `jalapeño`